tsugliani/freebox-revolution-monitoring/README.md

 ![register](freebox_registration.png)

-Head to your Freebox Derver device.
+Head to your Freebox Server device.

 ![Freebox Server Validation](seximonitor_register.jpg)

 Press the `>` to authorize the app registration process.

-Be sure to save the token somewhere safe, you will need it to authenticate against the freebox api afterwards :)
+Be sure to save the `freebox_app_token` and `track_id` somewhere safe, you will need them to authenticate later on.

 # Step 2: Use the script to display freebox statistics information